P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

 * **func (\*Job) Stream() OutputReader** - returns an `OutputReader` (type that implements [io.Reader](https://pkg.go.dev/io#Reader)).
-`OutputReader` return entire output from when job started to the current output. `Stream` can call when job started, executing or completed.
+`OutputReader` return entire output from when job started to the current output.

+  `OutputReader` enables a user to read the combined output of the process's stdout and stderr as it runs.

+  `Stream` can call when job started, executing or completed.
   Calling `Stream` for not-existing or not-started job returns empty `OutputReader`.

+****
 * **func (\*Job) Stop() error** - attempt to gracefully shutdown the process.
 `Stop` will do nothing if the process has already completed or been killed.